 The MArch courses offer a range of studios which are based in different locations.
 There will be travel costs associated with any studios that require a site visit.
 However, students have the opportunity to select local studios to minimise costs whilst still producing excellent work.

-The Live Projects are each given a budget to subsidise associated costs.
+The Live Projects are often given a budget to subsidise associated costs.
 However, there will be some travel and subsistence costs to be paid by the students as the projects are based outside the university.

 |Residential field trips||

 In each year of the MArch course students will have the option to take part in a residential field trip.
 These trips aim to take students to a place of inspiration relating to their studio work and are often abroad, usually in Europe.

 On occasion, some studios are based in a location that requires a residential visit.
 This is explained during the studio choices session at the start of the year so students will have an option to choose a different studio located more locally.